 Materials for teaching data analysis and visualization in Python and extraction of information from relational databases using SQL are in development.

 The SAFI Project is a research project looking at farming and irrigation methods used by farmers in Tanzania and Mozambique.
 This dataset is composed of survey data relating to households and agriculture in Tanzania and Mozambique.
 The survey form was created using the ODK (Open Data Kit) software via an Excel spreadsheet.
 This is used to create a form which can be downloaded and displayed (and completed) on an Android smartphone.
 The results are then sent back to a central server.
 The server can be used to produce the collected data in both JSON and CSV formats.
 We will use a sample of the collected data in CSV format throughout this workshop.
-The data can be downloaded from Figshare.

 This curriculum is currently available using R as the main programming language.
 Materials for teaching it with Python are in development.